Fghurayri/portfolio/src/routes/posts/should-you-care-about-coverage/index.md

 ## Communication is not trivial

 In their book "A Practical Guide to Testing in DevOps."
 Katrina Clokie discusses what is needed to adopt a healthy testing culture in multi-disciplinary, highly-skilled, interconnected product teams.
 The first logical step is establishing a shared context for the whole team to understand what testing _really_ means.
-I find her approach to achieve this feat to be brilliant.
+I find their approach to achieve this feat to be brilliant.

 They suggest conducting a one-hour workshop for the whole team - product managers, designers, developers, operations, support, and testers to gauge the current comprehension around the **implemented** but not necessarily _documented_ testing strategy by visualizing it.